 CABIN WRITING CAMPS are week-long summer workshops for kids going into grades 3-12.
 Each camp is led by a professional teaching-writer who designs challenging creative writing enrichment in their genre of expertise: poetry, fiction, memoir journalism, and plays.
 Camps meet in June, July, and August, and serve the Treasure Valley, Twin Falls, and Hailey.
 CAMP REGISTRATION IS NOW OPEN FOR 2017!
 Need-based scholarships are available on a first-come, first-serve basis.
-APPLY FOR A NEED-BASED SCHOLARSHIP HERE or Scroll down for scholarship info.
+APPLY FOR A NEED-BASED SCHOLARSHIP HERE or scroll down for scholarship info.

 Camps based out of The Cabin are $165 for the week, with off-site camp prices varying.
 Member discounts are available on all camps.
 Find out more about becoming a member by clicking HERE.
+Registration for each camp is open until 4:30pm the Friday before the camp.
+Registration closes after that.

 You can browse camps sorted by month or grade level.
 We offer camps for kids in grades 3-12 all three months.